MedRep: Medical Concept Representation for General Electronic Health Record Foundation Models: Introduction

 Despite the rapid advances, EHR foundation models have a fundamental limitation: The discrepancy of medical code vocabularies from different institutions.
-For example, suppose hospitals A and B store diagnosis records using SNOMED-CT and ICD-10, respectively.
-In that case, a model trained by the data of hospital A may not operate at hospital B because the medical codes that were not included in the vocabulary of hospital A might be treated as ``unknown" codes.
-To mitigate the difference in data, a lot of medical institutions have introduced an observational medical outcome partnership (OMOP) common data model (CDM) \citep{stang2010advancing}, which enables the transformation of different EHR databases to a standardized format.
-Instead of using various medical vocabularies, such as SNOMED-CT \citep{donnelly2006snomed}, ICD-10 \citep{quan2005coding}, RxNorm \citep{liu2005rxnorm}, and LOINC \citep{mcdonald2003loinc}, the OMOP CDM relies on a single, unified vocabulary: the OMOP vocabulary.
-More than 9M medical codes from dozens of medical vocabularies can be systemically mapped to standardized OMOP concept IDs.
-As a result, EHR foundation models built on OMOP CDM can seamlessly operate across any institutions adopting the OMOP standard.
+For example, suppose two hospitals store diagnosis records using different vocabularies SNOMED-CT \citep{donnelly2006snomed} and ICD-10 \citep{quan2005coding}, respectively.
+In this case, a model trained from one hospital may not operate at the other hospital because the unseen medical codes might be treated as unknown codes.
+To mitigate the difference in data, a lot of medical institutions have introduced an observational medical outcome partnership (OMOP) common data model (CDM), developed and maintained by the Observational Health Data Sciences and Informatics (OHDSI) initiative \citep{stang2010advancing}.
+This model enables the transformation of different EHR databases into a standardized format.
+Instead of directly relying on various medical vocabularies, such as SNOMED-CT \citep{donnelly2006snomed}, ICD-10 \citep{quan2005coding}, RxNorm \citep{liu2005rxnorm}, and LOINC \citep{mcdonald2003loinc}, the OMOP CDM standardizes all those medical codes under a single unified vocabulary: the OMOP vocabulary.
+More than 9 million medical codes from dozens of medical vocabularies can be systemically mapped to standardized OMOP concept IDs.
+As a result, EHR foundation models built on OMOP CDM can seamlessly operate across any institution adopting the OMOP standard.